Close Alert Banner

 • Photo identification that includes your name, date of birth and address is required.
 Acceptable forms of identification include drivers licence, photo health card, passport, birth certificate, Ontario photo card, permanent residence card, etc.

-• International students who do not have Canadian identification are required to provide a valid passport, study/work permit and student card.
+• International students who do not have valid Canadian identification are required to provide a valid passport, Study Permit or Work Permit.

 • Non-photo health cards and social insurance cards are not acceptable for identification purposes.